 1: Embrace our pristine coastline

 Discover the Bay of Plenty’s renowned coastline with Bay Explorer.
-Learn about the Pacific Ocean’s depths and admire our abundant marine life during a day-long cruise.
-Some of nature’s finest creatures live here including penguins, seals, dolphins, whales, sunfish, school fish, sharks and orca, depending on the time of year.
-Make the most of your day on the water with a kayak, stand-up paddle board or swim.
+Learn about the Pacific Ocean’s depths and admire our abundant marine life and look out for some of nature’s finest creatures that live here including penguins, seals, dolphins, whales, sunfish, school fish, sharks and orca, depending on the time of year.

-See our wildlife and learn about our stunning coastline.
+See our wildlife and learn about our stunning coastline from qualified marine biologists.

 2: EXPLORE OUR CULTURE - VISIT THE HOUSE THAT CAME HOME